gabriel-vanzandycke/deepsport/README.md

 # Tasks

 ## Ball size estimation
-The basline uses a pre-processed dataset built from the `basketball-instants-dataset` with the following script:
+This task uses a pre-processed dataset built from the `basketball-instants-dataset` with the following script:
 ```bash
 python deepsport/scripts/prepare_ball_views_dataset.py --dataset-folder basketball-instants-dataset
 ```